 "A transplant to southern Utah from Nevada, I have a deep passion for the incredibly diverse flora and fauna found throughout the State of Utah.
 I look forward to tackling the issues that face our wild lands for future generations of wild life and the wild at heart."

-Our Core Team: Jenny West, Linda Shadiow, Dave Nelson, Toni Charter, Kelsey Johnson, Kristine Crandall, Teresa Rounds, Katy Peterson, and Robin Kirker.
+Our Core Team: Jenny West, Toni Charter, Kristine Crandall, Teresa Rounds, Katy Peterson, and Robin Kirker.

 Our corner of Utah holds a vast range of pristine wild places and numerous areas that need support to maintain their wild characteristics.
 Currently, Great Old Broads has three active Broadbands in Utah: the Greater Wasatch, (SLC-Ogden area), SE (Moab), and our corner of the Utah—which really needs some attention.